dart-archive/stagehand/README.md

 * Mobile-first
 * Support server and client apps
 * Becomes the best way to create a new Dart project
-* Used by WebStorm, CDE, Sublime, and more
+* Used by Atom, WebStorm, Sublime, and more
 * Distributed as a pub package

 ## Issues and bugs